 Access to season football tickets is based on availability and thusly not guaranteed.
-However, based upon prior experience, we are confident that all Annual Giving donors who make their qualifying gift prior to the renewal or new member deadlines will have the opportunity to purchase season football tickets.
+However, based upon prior experience, we are confident that all Buckeye Club members who make their qualifying payment prior to the renewal or new member deadlines will have the opportunity to purchase season football tickets.

 Yes, you may lose your ticket privileges if you have engaged in conduct that is determined, by either OSU or the NCAA, to be in violation of any NCAA rule or if, in OSU's reasonable discretion, you have otherwise taken any action that jeopardizes the eligibility of OSU's programs or its student-athletes.

 Yes.
-As a Buckeye Club donor, you will still be eligible to enter the OSUAA ticket lottery.
+As a Buckeye Club member, you will still be eligible to enter the OSUAA ticket lottery.